The Case for Naming Comcast Internet and Cable to the Dirty Dozen List

-By distributing pornography, Comcast is participating in and encouraging these harms.
+By distributing pornography, Comcast Internet and cable services participate in and encourage these harms.

 Moreover, the pornographic material being distributed by Comcast Xfinity likely violates U.S. law, 18 U.S. Code Section 1468, which prohibits distribution of obscene matter by means of cable or subscription services on television.

 The Comcast Code of Conduct Handbook states: “. . . it is our actions—how we perform day in and day out—that will ensure our success.
 It’s as simple as doing the right thing and treating people the right way.”
 Distributing and profiting from the degradation, abuse, and violence found in pornography is a far cry from “doing the right thing and treating people the right way.”

 Additionally, pornography is available to all Comcast customers through its Internet services unless a consumer takes affirmative action to block such material.
 In the United Kingdom and in other countries, an “opt-in” approach has been adopted.
 Nearly all ISPs in the UK have begun blocking pornography unless a consumer exercises an option to “opt-in” for such material.
 Sky Broadband’s approach has been particularly effective.